 - Recognition in the form of national and international academic awards and honors

 - A lifetime of learning that includes graduate, doctoral and professional studies

 - Satisfaction with the value of their education

 Our graduates earn admission to the nation’s most prestigious graduate and professional schools, and their Wheaton education helps prepare them for the rigors of advanced study.
 More than 40 percent of our students enroll in graduate school within five years of leaving Wheaton.
-Seventeen percent of the members of the Class of 2016 are pursuing graduate or professional degrees.
+Sixteen percent of the members of the past three graduating classes are pursuing graduate or professional degrees.

 Top 10 Graduate Programs

 8. University of Massachusetts Boston

 10. University of New England

 Ranked among the top 50 U.S. liberal arts colleges (43rd) and 115th among all U.S. colleges and universities in the Times Higher Education/Wall Street Journal 2018 College Rankings